 The Jamaican culture minister’s call for the return of Taino artefacts seized from their country and now owned by the British Museum has prompted Nigerians to renew their own demands for the return of looted Benin Bronze relics.
 With the British Museum now in negotiations to temporarily loan them back to Nigeria, we discuss the rightful ownership of items from Africa and beyond displayed and archived in the museum.

-It could be comfortably argued that if you went to the average museum and removed every item that had been taken from its country of origin without permission, you’d very likely be left with an empty building and a couple of security guards twiddling their thumbs.
-Avoiding such speculation, we dealt with hard research facts by visiting the British Museum on a mission to distinguish the legitimate gifts from the stolen and looted.
+If you went to the average museum and removed every artefact that had been taken from its country of origin without permission, you’d very likely be left with an empty building and a couple of security guards twiddling their thumbs.
+But we decided to deal with hard facts by visiting the British Museum on a mission to distinguish the legitimate gifts from the stolen and looted.

 “If we are going to talk seriously — these objects will never come to Egypt” – Dr Eltayeb Abbas, director of archaeological affairs at the Grand Egyptian Museum commenting on the British Museum’s collection of looted Egyptian relics.

 In 2017 President Macron pledged to return all African artefacts seized by France ‘without consent’.
 The UK is now under pressure to also lead the way with restitutive measures.
 They were rival colonial empires throughout the 18th and 19th centuries.
 This forceful creation of African colonies has led to these disputes centuries later about ownership of artefacts such as the Benin Bronzes.